Tennessee State Route 20: Henderson County

 US 412/SR 20 continue east through countryside and farmland and pass through Crucifer before narrowing to a 4-lane undivided shortly before entering Lexington.
-They then pass by several businesses and becomes concurrent with SR 104 before crossing over the Beech River, passing just south of the dam for Beech Lake.
+They then pass by several businesses and become concurrent with SR 104 before crossing over the Beech River, passing just south of the dam for Beech Lake.
 The highway continues past several more businesses before entering downtown and coming to an intersection with SR 22, where SR 104 splits off and goes southeast.
 US 412/SR 20 continues through some neighborhoods before leaving Lexington and continuing east through farmland and countryside as a 4-lane divided highway.
 The highway then narrows to a 4-lane undivided highway before passing through the communities of Chesterfield, where it has an intersection with SR 114, and Darden.
 The highway then crosses into Decatur County.

 Decatur County

 US 412/SR 20 then have an intersection with SR 202 before continuing east and entering Parsons.
-They pass by a neighborhood before narrowing to 2-lanes and entering downtown, where it has an intersection with US 641/SR 69.
+They pass by a neighborhood before narrowing to 2-lanes and entering downtown, where they have an intersection with US 641/SR 69.
 They continue through downtown before leaving Parsons as a 2-lane highway.
 US 412/SR 20 continue through largely wooded countryside before coming to Perryville and becoming concurrent with SR 100, just before crossing a bridge over the Tennessee River and entering Perry County.